If you’re considering getting a husky, it’s crucial to know a few things beforehand, one of them being their attention requirements.

-Huskies need a lot of attention.
-In fact, they are considered by many owners to be the most attention-seeking breed there is.
+Yes, huskies need a lot of attention.
+They are considered by many owners to be the most attention-seeking breed there is.
 They develop strong bonds with their owners and often crave their presence and attention most of the day.

 Do Huskies Need a Lot Of Attention?